Your heart is the most important organ in your body, but there are many ways we can cause it strain.

 The majority of your diet should consist of whole, nutrient-dense foods.
 This means plenty of fruits, vegetables, and lean meats.

 You should also pack your diet with as much fiber as possible.
-High fiber foods include oats, apples, black beans, and avocados.
+High-fiber foods include oats, apples, black beans, and avocados.

 While you can supplement your diet with a few vitamins for heart health, your body absorbs nutrients more efficiently through food and drink, meaning you should never rely solely on vitamins for nutrition.
 For you to attain better heart health, a well-balanced diet and multivitamins should work hand-in-hand.

 Get More Physical Activity